Call Today! Free Immediate Response (818) 781-1570

 Also, federal laws prohibit a convicted felon from owning or possessing a firearm or ammunition.
 A felony conviction will also result in the loss of voting rights and from holding a public office.

 This means avoiding a felony conviction is a top priority.
-You will need an experienced criminal defense lawyer who known how to effectively negotiate with the prosecutor for a reduction in charges or even a case dismissal.
+You will need an experienced criminal defense lawyer who knows how to negotiate effectively with the prosecutor for a reduction in charges or even a case dismissal.

 There are certain crimes known as a "straight" felony, which is a crime that can only be charged and sentenced as a felony offense and can't be reduced to a misdemeanor.
 These type of crimes are the most serious and will count as a “strike” on your record.